Do You Camp?

 All too often we think about what WE as adults are gaining from a holiday or time away, such as a break from work, some downtime and even spending time with the kids.
 We do sometimes forget to look at it from their point of view and what they also get from it.

-Learning, spending time together and family bonding can and is enjoyed by everyone.
+Learning, spending time together and family bonding can be and should be enjoyed by everyone.

 For me, this is just another reason why camping is one of the best activities for everyone.